 The worst forms of child labour (IPEC) Convention No. 182 concerns the worst forms of child labour.

 This section provides more information on what these worst forms are.
 You can then explore this further through the Taking action and useful resources section.
 This section details with difficult issues, but issues that are widespread all over the world today and affecting young people of all ages.
+It is important that we are correctly informed in order to better understand the situation, however when discussing these issues with much younger children please approach them sensitively.
 What Jobs did Children Perform - Child Labor in North Carolina Textile Mills.
 "The biggest portion of the spinners was kids back then.

 This is one of the biggest roadblock to human rights worldwide.
-Child labor is defined by the International Labour Organisation as “work that deprives children of their childhood, their potential and their dignity, and that is harmful to physical and mental development.”
 Scholastic News In-depth: Child Labor.
 How to Help By Karen Fanning When Iqbal Masih was just 4 years old, his parents sold him into slavery to pay off a $12 debt.

 Craig is the co-founder, along with his brother, Marc, of Free The Children, an international charity, Me to We, an innovative social enterprise, and We Day, a signature youth empowerment event.
 Craig’s journey as a child rights activist began at the age of 12, when he reached for the morning comics and noticed the newspaper’s front page.
 The headline read, “Battled Child Labour, Boy, 12, Murdered.”
+What began as a group of a dozen kids has grown into an international charity.
 Iqbal Masih and Craig Kielburger: children against child labour.
 Young people have the power to make a difference The single biggest problem we've had is adults who will not take us seriously, who think that because we are young we will oversimplify the issue of child labour and not do our research.

 Many of our members are as young as nine or ten years old but we do our research as well as taking action.
 Child labour is a very complex problem, that's the truth.
 But that can't be used as an excuse not to take action.
+Consumer pressure can change things.
 Does India's new 'Make in India' campaign mean 'Made by Children?'
 Their hands fly with the speed and precision of veteran assembly-line workers, pausing only to flick sweat from their shiny-smooth foreheads.